 That way, you can secure that the board will perfectly fit your desired application.
-Additionally, you will optimize the cost and optimize the price of the board.
+Additionally, you will optimize the cost and maximize the price of the board.

 1、Basic PCB Components Overview

-Before we can talk about what you need to know about PCB design and manufacturing, we will tell you a bit about the basic components of every printed circuit boards.
+Before we can talk about what you need to know about PCB design and manufacturing, we will tell you a bit about the essential components of every printed circuit board.
 Take a look at the list below to discover what you should consider when deciding on the features of your PCB.

 Image 1: PCB Design & Manufacturing

-Each circuit board contains layers and the number of layers you will select depends on your desired application.
-The general rule is that the PCB gets more complex, the more layers you pick.
+Each circuit board contains layers, and the number of layers you will select depends on your desired application.
+The general rule is that the PCB gets more complicated, the more layers you pick.
 That is why it may take a bit more time to construct boards with more layers, although reputable companies will still manufacture them quickly.

 Here are some common choices that people go with when assembling their PCB: